zebleck/Brain-Tumour-Analysis/README.md

 ## Wiki

-For more information, please visit the [wiki](https://github.com/zebleck/Brain-Tumour-Analysis/wiki)!
+For more information, including usage guide for the application and model card, please visit the [wiki](https://github.com/zebleck/Brain-Tumour-Analysis/wiki)!

 ## Download application